-What makes tap checking OCD so stressful is the number of taps (and rooms) to check.
+What makes it (tap checking compulsions) so stressful is the number of taps- and rooms- I need to check.

 The kitchen sink, the bathroom sink, the bath and shower.
-The ritual is probably more of a cycle around the house and by the time you get to that final tap, it is hard to remember where you even started.
+The ritual is probably more of a cycle around the house and by the time I get to that final tap, it is hard to remember where I even started.

 I work in a luxury residential building full time.
 My company looks after the public areas, we organize move ins/outs and provide security.

-Sundays we are also required to check all the vacant apartments waiting to be sold, making sure everything is in perfect working order.
+On Sundays we are required to check all the vacant apartments waiting to be sold, making sure everything is in perfect working order.

 For someone like me, this is an OCD nightmare.

-Turning every tap on, only to turn them of, room by room… brought on absolute mental exhaustion.
+Turning every tap on, only to turn them off, room by room… brings on absolute mental exhaustion.